Dynatrace/Dynatrace-AppMon-IntelliJ-IDEA-Integration-Plugin/README.md

 ![launcher](img/launcher.png)

-The launcher support the following launch mode:
+The launcher support all java run configurations.
-* NGTest
-* JUnit test

 The agent will output debug information into the console: